Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-Given that central server is connected to the sensor system When sensor is back online,
+Given that sensor system and central server are connected and sensor system can access count data from central server When sensor is back online,
 Then read count data from server and start counting from that value